nathanchance/hugo-files/content/posts/wsl2-kernel-clang.md

 ## Building the kernel

 You can either build the kernel on another machine and download it locally or you can build it within WSL 2 itself.
-This is a guide for how to do the latter because it is simpler.
+This is a guide for how to do the latter because it is simpler and does not mess with an existing environment you might have working.
 I am giving the instructions for Debian but these should work for Ubuntu (I just do not want to tear down my current working environment to test...).
 I am also going to assume that you are familiar with Linux in general so I am not going to explain every single command.

 ### 1. Download and install the needed tools.